 Failing to ask the tough questions when dealing could lead to situations where the PR firm ends up hiding a less-than-desired KPI or just goes with any suggestions the client has without feeling the need to refine those ideas.

 Finding the best PR agency as a startup could give you a good headstart into the market that you are in.
-Expert outside help could be one of the ways that brings value and attention to your brand.
+Expert outside help could be one of the ways that bring value and attention to your brand.
 It is up to you to discern and pick the perfect match to propel your startup to success.

 If you want to learn more about public relations for startups, drop us a line at [email protected]